Ada-Developers-Academy/daily-curriculum/topic_resources/nix.md

 ```
 $ cd ../../
 ```
-Commands can be chained together, this goes back two directories.
+Directories can be chained together, this goes up two directories.
 ```
 $ cd -
 ```